mesrefoglu/Antichess-Bot/README.md

  May be better to just store last registered move on board?

 Dec-9 5:25PM: Need to add castling as an option for AI, note its rules

+Dec-9 8:48PM: Check checking in steve-test branch, does not check for pawns or other kings yet